-3.0 - 3.0 3 hours. explores the ways culture affects and is affected by communication.
+3.0 - 3.0 3 hours.
+Explores the ways culture affects and is affected by communication.
 Topics to be addressed range from globalization and cultural diversity at work, to international peace and conflict resolution, to the role of popular media in representing cultures and shaping identities.
-Prerequisite(s): Must have a grade of C or better in COMM 1010- Introduction to Communication, COMM 2300- Public Speaking, or ENGL 1313-College Writing I.
+Students must earn a final grade of C or better to receive credit for the course.
+Prerequisite(s): Must have a grade of C or better in COMM 1010- Introduction to Communication, COMM 2300-Public Speaking, or ENGL 1313-College Writing I.